Skip to content

 Car

-After washing, you can apply a clay bar treatment to remove any remaining contaminants on the paint.
-A clay bar is a soft, pliable material that is used to remove dirt, tree sap, and other debris from the paint.
+After washing, you can apply a clay bar treatment to remove any remaining contaminants from the paint.
+A clay bar is a soft, pliable material used to remove dirt, tree sap, and other debris from the paint.
 To use a clay bar, you will need a lubricant, such as detailing spray or soapy water.

 Spray the lubricant on a small section of the car and then rub the clay bar over the surface in a back-and-forth motion.
 The clay bar will pick up any contaminants on the paint, leaving it smooth and clean.
 Repeat this process until you have treated the entire car.